 If you are married to a British citizen or in a civil partnership then you can apply for British Citizenship providing you have lived in the UK for the last three years.
-You must have indefinite leave to remain or settled status under the EU Settlement Scheme or have a permanent residence status (this last option will not be possible after 31 December 2020).
+You must have indefinite leave to remain or settled status under the EU Settlement Scheme.

 To apply for British Citizenship, you must meet certain key requirements, including:

 If you're unsure whether you are eligible to apply for British Citizenship, get in touch now.

 It is possible to gain citizenship if you have “settled status” under the EU Settlement Scheme once you have lived in the UK for five years.
 You must have lived in the UK for 12 months after getting settled status.

 Those with settled status must apply for citizenship on that basis and cannot apply using the permanent residence basis.
 If you had permanent residence before getting settled status then you can count that time towards the 12 months qualifying period.

 You can only apply for citizenship with permanent residence statement if you already have a permanent residence document and do not also have settled status.
 It's important to note that EU, EEA and Swizz citizens will need to apply for permission to continue living in the UK.